vllab-cau/vllab-cau.github.io/_pages/research.md

    This project investigates the similarity of visual memory of similar tasks based on machine learning-based embedding algorithms.<br/><br/>

+   Funded by Electronics and Telecommunications Research Institute (ETRI).

 -----
 **Vision Intelligence based Construction Safety Management System**